-- A) "Winter testing Ban": Practice by riders and teams contracted to compete in the FIM Superbike and Supersport World Championship is prohibited from the 21st of December until the 4th of January (both dates inclusive). - B) Practice by riders and teams contracted to compete in the Championship (ALL CLASSES) between the end of one season and the beginning of the subsequent season will be held only in ONE Continental zone designated by the team.
+- 1. Practice by riders and teams contracted to compete in the Championship between the end of one season and the end of the subsequent season must be held only in ONE Continental zone designated by the team.
 Teams must inform DWO their election before their Winter test program starts.
-Continental Zone definition is (Europe, Asia/Oceania, Africa, the Americas). - C) "Season testing Ban": Practice by riders and teams contracted to compete in the FIM Superbike World Championships is prohibited at any circuit, after the running of the first European event until the completion of the last race of the season with the following exceptions/ clarifications: - Not allowed to test, practice or race the week prior the race week and during the race's week at same location where the first European round will be held (This concerns all classes). - 2.
-Allowed to test during Season testing Ban as follows:
+Continental Zone definition is (Europe, Asia/Oceania, Africa, the Americas). - 2.
+It is prohibited for riders and teams contracted to compete in the FIM Superbike World Championship to test, practice or race at the same location as a FIM World Superbike World Championship event during the 11 days preceding the day of first practice of this event.